 3. Start growing your social following from the get-go

 Instagram is my favorite social media platform to use as a blogger.
 It’s convenient for connecting with other travelers, bloggers, and finding inspiration for my next trip.
-I’ve been a bit negligent of Instagram (and my blog’s social media) until recently, so I’ve got a lot of catching up to do.
-If you’re like me and don’t have a ton of time to dedicate to liking/following on social media, I’d suggest using archie.co.
-Unlike Instagress, Peerboost, and InstaNobel, it doesn’t use the sketchy follow/unfollow setup and it’s safe (you won’t get your account banned)—the best part is it helps you find followers who are genuinely interested in your content.
+I’ve been a bit negligent of Instagram (and my blog’s social media in general) until recently, so I’ve got a lot of catching up to do.
+If you hope to do collaborative posts with companies and brands in the future your social media following is super important!

 4. Use free image editing tools